Potter, William

 Expertise:

-He received a bachelor’s degree in public Administration from Southern Illinois University in 1969.
-He later enrolled at the University of Michigan, where in 1976 he received a PhD in political science with a specialization in Soviet studies.
-William Potter acted as an adviser to the Kyrgyz delegation at the 1995 Review and Extension Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
-Since 1995, he has participated as a delegate in the work of each subsequent NPT Review Conference and the Preparatory Committee meeting.
-In 1999-2003, he was a member of the UN Secretary-General’s Advisory Board on Disarmament Issues and the Board of Trustees of the UN Institute for Disarmament Research.
-William Potter has been a consultant to the Arms Control and Disarmament Agency (ACDA), the Lawrence Livermore National Laboratory (LLNL), the RAND Corporation, and NASA’s Jet Propulsion Laboratory (JPL).
-He is a member of the Council on Foreign Relations and several committees of the National Academy of Sciences, including the Nonproliferation Group.
-Doctor, Professor.
-Member of the international relations division of the Pacific Council on International Policy, and the International Institute for Strategic Studies.
-Adviser on nonproliferation to the UN Secretary General.
-Research interests: nuclear terrorism, forecasting proliferation developments, US-Russian relations, NPT review process, NAM nuclear politics.
-PIR Center Advisory Board member since 2014.
-10/22
+In 1969, William Potter earned a bachelor’s degree in Public Administration at Southern Illinois University Edwardsville (SIUE), USA.
+Later, he entered the University of Michigan, USA, where in 1976 he received a doctorate in Political Sciences specializing on Soviet Studies.
+He was an advisor to the delegation of Kyrgyzstan to the NPT Review Conference (1995).
+Since 1995, he has participated as a delegate in the work of the NPT Review Conferences and the Preparatory Committees.
+In 1999–2003, he was a member of the UN Secretary–General’s Advisory Board on Disarmament Matters and the Board of Trustees of the UN Institute for Disarmament Research.
+He was a consultant to the US Arms Control and Disarmament Agency (ACDA), Lawrence Livermore National Laboratory (LLNL), RAND Corporation and NASA Jet Propulsion Laboratory (JPL), USA.
+He is a Member of the Council on Foreign Relations (CFR), USA, and several committees of the US National Academy of Sciences (NAS), including the Nonproliferation Group.
+He is the Director of the James Martin Center for Nonproliferation Studies, USA, and Sam Nunn and Richard Lugar Professor of Nonproliferation Studies at the Middlebury Institute of International Studies at Monterey (MIIS), USA.

 Publications:

-• Soviet Decisionmaking for Chernobyl: An Analysis of System Performance and Policy Change (1990).
+• Potter W. Soviet Decisionmaking for Chernobyl: An Analysis of System Performance and Policy Change.
+National Council for Soviet and East European Research, 1990. — 124 p.